-IGNITE (Inquiry and Gifted Network for Ingenuity Talent and Exploration) is a schoolwithinaschool program for students who demonstrate achievement or specific academic aptitude in the areas of mathematics and English language arts and perform beyond the norm for their age group.
-Based on the home school, students are assigned to one of six sites: Clinton, Creekside, Glenbrook, Horizon, Sunnydale, or Sycamore Trails elementary schools.
+IGNITE (Inquiry and Gifted Network for Ingenuity Talent and Exploration) is a school within a school program for students who demonstrate achievement or specific academic aptitude in the areas of mathematics and English language arts and perform beyond the norm for their age group.
+Based at their home school, students are assigned to one of six sites: Clinton, Creekside, Glenbrook, Horizon, Sunnydale, or Sycamore Trails elementary schools.
 There is also a Dual Language IGNITE at Lincoln, Ronald D. O'Neal, and Ridge Circle elementary schools.